wavefrontHQ/docs/pages/doc/charts.md

 A **line plot** chart represents interpolated point buckets.
 The X-axis represents the amount of time in your time window and the Y-axis represents the value associated with the data based on that time.

-By default, if there are no reported data values within a 60 second span, Wavefront displays that as gaps of missing data.
+By default, if there are no reported data values within a 60 second span, Wavefront displays gaps of missing data.
 A line plot chart displays gaps of missing data as dashed lines.
 Gaps of missing data are tied to each stream displayed on the chart.
 For example, if a displayed stream has two minutes where no data values are reported, then that two minute gap displays as a dashed line.
 The **Gap Threshold** property allows you to adjust the amount of time before gaps of missing data display as dashed lines.

 ## Point Plot

 ![point plot](images/point_plot.png)